wezm/garage-door-monitor/README.md

 [wpa_supplicant], and the monitoring application itself is about 12Mb.
 It is stored on a 256Mb micro SD card, which is the smallest I could get my hands on.
-The system boots and is fully operational in less than 5 seconds and runs entirely from RAM (the microSD card is not event mounted).
+The system boots and is fully operational in less than 5 seconds and runs entirely from RAM (the microSD card is not even mounted).

 [kernel]: https://www.kernel.org/
 [busybox]: https://www.busybox.net/